 CMS Screening Pelvic Exam Coverage Criteria and Medical Necessity Requirements 2026

-The screening pelvic examination operates under a separate benefit category within NCD 185.
-Section 4102 of the Balanced Budget Act of 1997 established coverage for screening pelvic examinations — including a clinical breast examination — for all female Medicare beneficiaries, subject to frequency and documentation requirements.
+The screening pelvic examination under NCD 185 is a separate covered service from the Pap smear, though the two are often performed together.
+Section 4102 of the Balanced Budget Act of 1997 established this benefit.
+It covers all female Medicare beneficiaries, subject to frequency limits.

-The medical necessity standard for the pelvic exam is structural.
-The exam must include at least seven of eleven defined elements to qualify for coverage.
-This is a hard floor — not a guideline.
-If your documentation doesn't capture at least seven elements, you don't have a covered screening pelvic exam.
+The medical necessity standard for the pelvic exam is structural: the exam must include at least seven of the following 11 elements to qualify for coverage.

-1. Inspection and palpation of breasts for masses, lumps, tenderness, symmetry, or nipple discharge
+1. Inspection and palpation of breasts for masses or lumps, tenderness, symmetry, or nipple discharge

-2. Digital rectal examination, including sphincter tone, hemorrhoids, and rectal masses
+2. Digital rectal examination — sphincter tone, hemorrhoids, rectal masses

 3. External genitalia (general appearance, hair distribution, lesions)